Overview

 International fee

 If you want to sit the SQE exam, then this can be booked and paid for at a Pearson’s assessment centre externally.
-The cost of this is approx. £1650 – find out more on the Solicitors Regulation Authority website.
+There is a cost for UK students – find out more on the Solicitors Regulation Authority website.

 University of Chichester alumni who have completed a full undergraduate degree at the University will receive a 15% discount on their postgraduate fees.